-Sequana Medical currently manufactures the alfa pump[®] at its manufacturing facility in Switzerland, and has entered into agreements with third party suppliers to manufacture and supply certain components of the alfa pump[®].
-The DSR® product is being manufactured in Romania.
+Sequana Medical currently manufactures the alfapump® at its manufacturing facility in Switzerland, and has entered into agreements with third party suppliers to manufacture and supply certain components of the alfapump®.
+The DSR® product will be manufactured in Romania.
 The manufacturing practices of Sequana Medical and its third-party suppliers are subject to ongoing regulation and periodic inspection.
-Any failure to follow and document the adherence to regulatory requirements (including having in place an adequate QMS in line with the most up-to-date standards and regulations) by Sequana Medical or its third party suppliers may lead to significant delays in the availability of the alfa pump[®], the DSR® product and/or any future products for commercial sale or clinical studies, may result in the termination of or a hold on a clinical study, or may delay or prevent filing or approval or maintenance of marketing applications for the alfa pump[®], the DSR® product and/or any future products.
+Any failure to follow and document the adherence to regulatory requirements (including having in place an adequate QMS in line with the most up-to-date standards and regulations) by Sequana Medical or its third party suppliers may lead to significant delays in the availability of the alfapump®, the DSR® product and/or any future products for commercial sale or clinical studies, may result in the termination of or a hold on a clinical study, or may delay or prevent filing or approval or maintenance of marketing applications for the alfapump®, the DSR® product and/or any future products.